Davidson County, North Carolina: Art

 In 2005, Davidson County Community College and the City of Thomasville formed a partnership for the creation of the Thomasville Artisan Center.
-This art studio allowed the College to reinvigorate its Associate in Fine Arts Degree and offer both university transfer classes as well as adult community interest classes in painting, drawing, and sculpting.
-The Artisan Center is part of the College's Thomasville Education Center complex which is part of the College's outreach to the community.
-The College has a second campus in Davie County in the city of Mocksville, as well as the Uptown Lexington Education Center, located within a few blocks of the Arts Center of Davidson County and the historic Court House.
+This art studio allowed the college to reinvigorate its associate in fine arts degree, and offered both university transfer classes and adult community-interest classes in painting, drawing, and sculpting.
+The Artisan Center is part of the college's Thomasville Education Center complex, which is part of the college's outreach to the community.
+The college has a second campus in Davie County in the city of Mocksville, as well as the Uptown Lexington Education Center, located within a few blocks of the Arts Center of Davidson County and the historic Courthouse.